-- Counseling services continue to organize a variety of workshops and activities to enhance students' educational experiences, and to complement classroom instruction.
-These workshops and activities are organized and coordinated in collaboration with instructional affairs and other units on campus, including external government agencies.
-The range of topics includes test-taking skills, study skills, test anxiety management, résumé writing, job interviews, and career day. - The college has expanded the role of peer coaches (formerly peer guides) to extend beyond the new student orientation and continue into the academic year.
+- Counseling services continue to organize a variety of workshops and activities to enhance students' educational experiences, and to complement classroom instructions.
+These workshops and activities are organized and coordinated in collaboration with instructional affairs and other units on campus, including external government and provide agencies and programs.
+The topics range from test-taking skills, study skills, managing test anxiety, resume writing and job interviews to career day. - The college has expanded the role of peer coaches (then peer guides) after the new student orientation and continuing into the academic year.